Protect Your Trip »

 With plenty of golf courses, historic homes and sporting events, Barbados is an ideal vacation spot for active travelers.
 Avid surfers flock to Bathsheba Beach on the east coast while swimmers looking for calmer waters head to the south coast's Dover Beach.
 Carlisle Bay near Bridgetown (Barbados' capital) is another popular shoreline, thanks in part to the various shipwrecks and abundant wildlife that await scuba divers and snorkelers.
 Inland explorers must not pass up an opportunity to visit the lush Hunte's Gardens or Harrison's Cave, a famous Barbadian cave system that is more than a mile long.
 And a trip to Barbados wouldn't be complete without sampling some of the country's world-famous rum.

-Bathsheba Beach, which sits on Barbados' west coast, is a photographer's and surfer's paradise.
+Bathsheba Beach, which sits on Barbados' east coast, is a photographer's and surfer's paradise.
 For photographers, Bathsheba offers dramatic rock formations.
 And for surfers, there's the beach's famous Soup Bowl, where top-notch waves can be found.
 Named after the area's foamy water, the Soup Bowl is so well-known that international surfing competitions are regularly held here.
 Do not, however, plan on swimming at Bathsheba.
 Because of the region's rough waters and rock formations, it is not safe to swim there.

 - #2View all PhotosfreeDover Beach#2 in BarbadosBeaches, FreeTYPE1 to 2 hoursTIME TO SPENDBeaches, FreeTYPE1 to 2 hoursTIME TO SPEND

 Located on the southwestern coast of Barbados, Carlisle Bay's beaches offer calm waters, making this an ideal place to swim.
 The bay's six shipwrecks also make this area a great spot for snorkeling.
 Marine animals you may see while exploring these gentle waters include rock lobsters, turtles and fish.